 Interact with the trace plot using standard MATLAB® plot tools, such as zoom and pan.
 Access these tools by pointing to the top right edge of the plot.
 You can also use the specialized options on the Signal Trace tab, which appears when you select the Signal Trace plot.

 Explore the data in your plot using options in the Signal Trace tab.

 Measure the distance between peaks for the one of the members with the high peaks.

 Zoom in on the second clusters of peaks.
 Click Panner.
 In the panner strip, move the right handle to about 8.
 Then, move the panner window so that the left handle is at about 4.
 You should now have the second set of peaks within the window.

-Hover over the first high peak, and note the member number.
+Pause on the first high peak, and note the member number.
 The second high peak is a continuation of the same member trace.

 Click Data Cursors, and select